-It’s common knowledge that snow and icy road conditions can cause car accidents.
+It’s common knowledge that snow and icy road conditions can cause car accidents, especially in Hamilton Ontario.
 That is also why salt is used on the roads since it helps to melt snow and ice and provides some extra traction when combined with sand.

-That is why washing your car in the midst of winter is important aside from it looking clean, but also to removing the salt that accumulates.
+That is why washing your car in the midst of winter is important aside from it looking clean, but also to removing the salt that accumulates driving in Hamilton.
 Cleaning road salt from your car’s surface is the best practice to help prevent rust damage.
 The car’s undercarriage is often the worst affected by road salt corrosion.
 Brake lines are typically another of the areas affected, so having them checked frequently is important.

 Does road salt damage cars?